OursBlanc42/holberton_hbnb/README.md

 #### Presentation Layer (Front-end):
 - Manages interaction between clients and services through the API.

+- The Facade centralizes communication between client and business layer.

 This layer contains the user interface and API

 #### Business Layer (Back-end):
-- Contains the core business logic of the application.
+- Contains the core business logic of the application and the class models.

-This layer works wwith User, Place, Review, and Amenity.
+This layer works with User, Place, Review, and Amenity.
-The data retrieve and store from the DB
+The data is retrieved and stored in the DataBase.

 #### Persistence Layer (Back-end):
 - Manages data storage and retrieval.